rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 ## Run requirements

 - CA APM Introscope 9.6 environment.
-The integration was tested on the 9.6 version, however, higher versions (at least 9.x) should also integrate properly.
+The integration is tested with CA APM Introscope 9.6 however, higher versions (at least 9.x) should also integrate properly.
 - Enabled network input in Introscope, Introscope reporter in XAP metrics configured ([more details](#configuration)).

 # Quick steps